Furikuda/Hackulele/ABOUT.md

 ## Playing

 You can make pleasant noises with it.
-Just train for a couple years or more.
+Just exercise & train for a couple years or more.

 ## App

-The point of the whole thing is you're supposed to use bloated ugly and slow ass app to connect to your uke over bluetooth, so it can send it commands to light the blinky lights.
+The point of the whole thing is you're supposed to use a bloated, kind of ugly and slow-ass app to connect to your uke over bluetooth, so it can send it commands to light the blinky lights.

-After you go through the unskippable "tutorial" that will drive everybody crazy, it can shows you chords, you can 'draw', and other things.

-It tries to gamify the learning process, has songbooks and stuff.
+The app tries to gamify the learning process, has songbooks and stuff.

 As all "SMART" things go, everybody on the [app's page](https://play.google.com/store/apps/details?id=com.gt.populeleinternational&hl=en&showAllReviews=true) complains about shitty bluetooth connection, bugs, etc. The whole thing is just absolutely frustrating to use and barely works as expected.
 Also probably comes with free remote management of your Android device ¯\\\_(?)\_/¯

-To add insult to injury, you won't even be able to light up the LEDs from the last fret, because reasons.
+To add insult to injury, you won't even be able to light up the LEDs from the last fret throught the app, because reasons.

 # Hacking

-Okay here are the fun parts.
-The SMARTness of the thing is hidden in the easily unscrewable brown plastic part on the side of the instruments.
-Reveals a boardy board, a lipo-y lipo, and cabley cables to connect to the blinky blink side.
+The SMARTness of the thing is hidden in the brown plastic part on the side of the instruments.
+It reveals a boardy board, a lipo-y lipo, and cabley cables to connect to the blinky blink side.

 Top of the board: